-Use these all-new writing prompts for ninth graders to get your students thinking about and reflecting on some of the biggest issues teens face today!
+Use this wonderful list of writing prompts for ninth graders to get your students thinking about and reflecting on some of the biggest issues teens face today!

 - Since you’ve become a teenager, what is the greatest challenge you’ve faced?

 - What is the most important thing anyone has ever said to you?
 How did it make you feel?